 When we think Harp & Crown, we think unique, funky, and totally delicious.
 Most dishes are or can be made gluten-free, making it the perfect Center City spot for both you and your gluten-loving friends.
 Lounge on a couch, at a table, at the bar, or plan ahead and reserve a lane in their two-lane bowling alley beneath the restaurant.
 Seriously, this place has it all.

 When a place has an entire menu sans gluten, we know it’s the real deal.
 That’s why we’re insisting you head on over to Ocean Prime and dig in.
 May we recommend the king crab legs or Chilean sea bass?
-Though, if you’re not a seafood lover, don’t sweat it.
+Though, if you’re not a seafood-lover, don’t sweat it.
 They have plenty of other options like prime steaks, pork chops, and some gnarly salads and sides.
 On a nice night, take an after-dinner stroll to the nearby City Hall and Love Park to finish the evening.

-South Street’s Southern-inspired REX 1516 caters to those who are gluten-free with custom menus for brunch, dinner, and even dessert.
+South St.’s Southern-inspired REX 1516 caters to those who are gluten-free with custom menus for brunch, dinner, and even dessert.
 Dying for a burger that isn’t wrapped in lettuce?
 They have you covered.
 But if you’re really hangry, check out the blackened shrimp and grits with a fried egg and roasted pork belly.
 We’re pretty sure this place is GF paradise.

 100% vegan and gluten-free-friendly?
 Say no more.
 It’s no surprise that Bar Bombón is a favorite of those living in or passing through Rittenhouse.
 With GF options like buffalo cauliflower tacos, empanadas, and nachos, we just can’t get enough of this Puerto Rican-inspired menu.

 We’re not sure what the best part about Fuel is — the fact that everything on the menu is less than 500 calories, or that any of their meals can be made entirely gluten-free.
 We’re going to go ahead and say it’s a tie.
 Whether it’s the strawberry spinach salad, eggplant and goat cheese wrap, or ginger chicken rice bowl, this energized menu is jam-packed with fresh, 100% organic ingredients.
 Add a freshly-squeezed juice like Kale Pineapple or Green Tea Matcha to your meal for the ultimate experience.
+Find them in South Philly, Center City, and University City.

 Real Food Eatery